scverse/scanpy/README.md

 # Scanpy - Single-Cell Analysis in Python

 Tools for analyzing and simulating single-cell data that aim at an understanding of dynamic biological processes from snapshots of transcriptome or proteome.
-See see [examples](examples) for a high number of use cases.
+See [examples](examples) for a high number of use cases.

 * [preprocess](scanpy/tools/preprocess.py) - Filter, subsample, normalize data,
   and identify highly variable genes.